 Interest gained on the final amount

-Yes indeed there are, ELSS basically tax saving mutual funds are alternatives to PPF and are completely exempted from any kind of taxes.
-But the flip side to it being they are still very risky and depend on the current market conditions to get you the best rate of interest.
+ELSS basically taxes saving mutual funds are alternatives to PPF and are completely exempted from any kind of taxes.
+But the flip side of it is they are still very risky and depend on the current market conditions to get you the best rate of interest.

 The easiest way to calculate PPF is by simply discussing this matter with your banker when you are at the bank opening or contemplating on opening a PPF account.
 You can even consult us to get a better idea regarding the PPF.